Let’s admit it. The Writing / Creation Muse doesn’t have office hours.

 But before that,

 Why repurpose content?

-As you can see, more than 50% of B2C content marketers admitted to increasing spending in content creation.
+As you can see, more than 50% of B2C content marketers admitted to increasing spending in content creation and distribution.
 For most businesses, this creation is an ongoing struggle along with other challenges.

 Repurposing content might just help to reduce that expenditure since you’ll be recycling, renewing, and not birthing something extraordinarily original every time.